 Starts are sort of like gun fighting.
 A gun fighter has to be quick on the draw but at the same time he has to be smooth and have a good aim in order to hit the target before the target hits him.
 In motocross you also have to be quick and at the same time you have to be smooth with your clutch and throttle control and your body movements.
 If you mess up at least you won’t get shot but you may get run over in the first corner.
 There are three important aspects of the start.
 The single most important aspect of the start is the clutch.
 Excellent clutch control is the key.
 The other two aspects are throttle control and body movements.
-Let’s look at each one separately and all the detailed techniques that go with them.
+Let’s look at each one separately and all the detailed techniques that go into how to get the holeshot.

 Following are all the techniques that go into clutch control.